xiangshiyin/machine-learning-for-actuarial-science/README.md

 ## About
 This site is a collection of resources for the course `Machine Learning Applications in Actuarial Science and Risk Management`.
 Please refer to the course syllabus for more information on the course content and schedule.

-## Course Description
-In this course, we will explore the application of machine learning algorithms in actuarial science and risk management through common use cases such as:

-- Time series modeling
-- Marketing campaign predictions
-- Insurance claim predictions
-- Credit risk modeling
-- Operational risk modeling and fraud detection
-- Natural Language Processing (NLP) and information extraction

-We will begin each topic with an overview of the theoretical foundations of relevant statistical and machine learning models.
-Discussions will cover the pros and cons of each model, best practices for model selection and evaluation, and case studies demonstrating their real-world applications.
-For some classical models, we will also implement key algorithms from scratch to deepen our understanding.
-This approach aims to provide students with a comprehensive grasp of both the theoretical and practical aspects of these models.

 ---

 <table>